 - Preheat oven to 350F and line an 8×8 pan with parchment paper or spray with nonstick spray.

-- In a medium bowl, whisk together almond flour, oat flour, baking soda, and salt.
+- In a medium bowl, whisk together almond flour, gluten free flour, baking soda, cinnamon, and salt.

-- In a large bowl, whisk together eggs, coconut oil, maple syrup, and vanilla until smooth.
+- In a large bowl, whisk together eggs, banana, coconut oil, maple syrup, and vanilla until smooth.

 - Let cool completely before frosting.